BIDMC Logo Main Logo HMS Logo

 Project II - Behavioral Consequences of Embryonic Disruption of Candidate Dyslexia Susceptibility Genes -

-Transfected NeuronsOur Program Project seeks to study a unique model of developmental learning disability in the rat that uses a multi-level approach including methods of developmental neurobiology, structural anatomy, and behavior to analyze the functions of three candidate dyslexia susceptibility genes (CDSGs).
-Neuropathological studies in human dyslexic brains, as well as previous animal models involving cortical injury during neuronal migration, have underscored the importance of focal neuronal migration defects and subsequent plasticity for some of the behavioral deficits seen in dyslexia.
-The discovery of several CDSGs in the past few years invites us to analyze variation in their function vis à vis brain development, brain structure, and behavior.
-Using an in utero electroporation method developed in our laboratories, we will transfect into the ventricular zone short hairpin RNA constructs targeted against CDSG rat homologs Dyx1c1, Kiaa0319, or Dcdc2.
-Knockdown of these genes in transfected cells leads to abnormal protein interactions that disrupt neuronal migration to the cortical plate, alters neuronal morphology, and produces secondary effects in non-transfected neurons, which leads to anomalies comparable to those seen in dyslexic brains, as well as relevant changes in behavior.
-In some cases we have also seen disruption of neuronal migration and cell morphology with overexpression of CDSG function.
+Transfected NeuronsThe proposed Program Project is to study a unique rat model of developmental learning disability that uses methods of developmental neurobiology, structural anatomy, and behavior to analyze the functions of three candidate dyslexia susceptibility genes (CDSGs).
+Neuropathologic studies in human dyslexic brains and previous animal models have underscored the importance of focal neuronal migration defects and developmental plasticity for some of the dyslexic deficits.
+The discovery of CDSGs challenges us to analyze the effects of this genetic variation on brain development, structure, and behavior with respect to learning disability.
+Using an in utero electroporation method developed in our laboratories, we will transfect into young neurons in the ventricular zone short hairpin RNAs or over-expression constructs targeted against homologs in the rat of CDSG Dyx1c1, Kiaa0319, or Dcdc2.
+We have already seen that this procedure leads to abnormal neuronal migration, alters neuronal morphology, and causes secondary effects in untouched neighboring neurons, thus producing a picture reminiscent of dyslexic brains.
+Interesting behavioral alterations are also seen.
 Project I (J.J.
-LoTurco, PI) will analyze the interaction between Dyx1c1 and genes with known pathways involved in process extension, nucleokinesis, and cell adhesion, the domains on the Dyx1c1 critical to function.
+LoTurco, PI) will analyze Dyx1c1's interaction with genes with known molecular pathways involved in process extension, nuclear movement, and cell adhesion, the domains on the Dyx1c1 critical to function.
 Project II (A.M.
-Galaburda, PI) will characterize anatomic changes (cortical architecture, cell identity and morphology, as well as axonal connections) associated with knockdown or overexpression of CDSGs, both those that are shared among CDSGs and those that are unique to each one.
-Project III (H. Fitch, PI) will focus on the behavioral consequences of CDSG disruption (auditory processing and learning behaviors), and will attempt to ameliorate the effects of these genetic manipulations by behavioral interventions.
+Galaburda, PI) will characterize anatomic changes (cortical architecture, cell identity, morphology, and connectivity) associated with knockdown or overexpression of CDSGs.
+Project III (H. Fitch, PI) will uncover behavioral consequences of CDSG disruption (auditory processing and learning), and will attempt to ameliorate the effects of these genetic manipulations by behavioral interventions.
 The three interactive projects will be supported by an Administrative Core, an In Utero Electroporation Core, and a Neurohistology, Morphometry, and Data Processing Core.
-A better understanding of the functions of CDSGs is expected to shed a broader light on the processes involved in normal brain development as well as on the underlying mechanisms that lead to the brain abnormalities seen in developmental dyslexia, also offering the possibility of earlier detection, useful subtyping, and more specific treatments.
+A better understanding of the functions of CDSGs will shed a broader light on mechanisms of normal brain development and on the abnormalities seen in developmental dyslexia, but also offering the possibility of earlier detection, biologically-based subtyping, and improved treatment.s.

 Project I - Candidate Dyslexia Susceptibility Genes and Mechanisms of Neuronal Migration in Neocortex